peilanzhang/Calculator-App/README.md

 # Calculator-App

 Intro to Android Visual Studio for CS407.
-This app conducts a basic calculator with addition, subtraction, multiplication, and division.
-It also looks out for divison by 0 errors and wrong value inputs.
+This app is a basic calculator with addition, subtraction, multiplication, and division functions.
+It also looks out for division by 0 and wrong input errors.